 - If you’re worried about personal safety, let me tell you that Bodoland is safe to travel.
 People in Bodoland are extremely friendly and helpful.
 Insurgencies and land disputes are a thing of the past.

-Also see these Bodoland Pictures blog that I have recently published.
+Also, see the Bodoland Pictures blog that I have recently published.

 During my recent trip, the original plan was to spend just a night, as I was on a motorcycle trip from Delhi to Bangalore to Kerala, but I ended up staying there for 4 nights.
 Every day, I would find new friends in my hostel and I overstay for another night.
 And the story just kept going and going until I finally forced myself to leave.

-And it’s that gripping the town is for those who enjoy a good company.
+And it’s that gripping the town is for those who enjoy good company.
+No wonder, Kochi is one of the best places to visit in India.

 An interesting way to explore the town and click some photos of Fort Kochi is a walking tour.